techlore/go-incognito/Scripts/Section 3/11_ Proxies _ VPNs.md

 beta, and are becoming a more standard offering across both operating systems and VPN providers.
-I’m still wary since it’s relatively new to the scene, but definitely keep an eye on Wireguard, it’s a very promising project that may one day be the new recommended protocol, over OpenVPN.
+I’m still wary since it’s relatively new to the scene, but definitely keep an eye on Wireguard, it’s a very promising project that may one day be the new recommended protocol, over OpenVPN--promising better security and speeds.

 That’s going to wrap up everything!
-I hope you understand the differences between proxies and VPNs.
+Hopefully now you understand the differences between proxies and VPNs, and what they're actually good for.
 I hope you enjoyed the lesson, and I will see you in the next one, where we talk about antiviruses and malware.
 Thanks for watching.